SantoriniDave.com

 The main pool at Santorini Secrets

 Adults-only hotel with trendy suites and one villa, all with spacious terraces, caldera views, and outdoor jacuzzis or private pools.
 The ‘Honeymoon’ Suite has a round bed, fitness area, and hammam; the villa adds a fully equipped kitchenette.
-Amenities include a caldera-view infinity pool, small spa, and an award-restaurant.
+Amenities include a caldera-view infinity pool, small spa, and an award-winning restaurant.
 Their family-friendly sister property Santorini Secret Premium, is across the path and offers access to the spa and restaurant at the main hotel, along with larger suites, all with jacuzzis, and the same in-room amenities.
 Wonderfully located on the marble pedestrian path in Oia, surrounded by dining, shopping, and near the bus station.

 Filotera Suites